nikolausmayer/instantcpp/README.md

 Execute C++ code snippets, directly on the command line.

 ```
-$ instantcpp 'std::cout << "Hello World!" << std::cout;'
+$ instantcpp 'std::cout << "Hello World!" << std::endl;'
 Hello World!
 ```

 <b>instantcpp</b> gently grabs your naked C++ snippet, lovingly wraps it in a tiny warm blanket of cozy boilerplate code, compiles and executes the whole burrito, and then it even cleans up after itself.
-How nice!
+How nice! :gift_heart:

 Usage